Andi Dela Torre Griffiths

 His & Hers Layout

 Adequate space to move around in is something that my partner and I both love.
-With this, we opted for a customized T-shaped desk made out of concrete.
+With this, we opted for a customized desk made out of concrete (it was his brilliant idea to make it T-shaped, and this office was his gift).
 It's affordable, efficient, and heavy-duty.
 The design also allows us to have our L-shaped areas, which we find convenient since it makes everything within reach.
 Not to mention that the center space in the table is functional as well; it's where we do our weekly planning, have our conversations, and brainstorm for our respective jobs.

 Our office arrangements are straightforward; we have personal computers facing the wall to limit distractions, laptops, chairs, and organizers.
 My hubby’s side is simple and manly, while my area is a bit colorful and feminine.
 He likes touches of Black, while I enjoy patterns or solid colors.
 We believe that by keeping our style preferences (instead of sticking with one theme), we welcome more creative inspiration.

 Now, let me walk you through my working station (won't show hubby's space to respect his privacy).
+This couple office is actually a post-Valentine's gift from my husband, which makes it more special.
+So I hope you like it as well (if you don't, please exit, no bad vibes! haha).
 Let’s start with the gadgets!

 The desktop computer was purchased from Lazada for only ₱3,430 (price may change over time).
 And it’s definitely a steal considering that it already comes with a keyboard, a CPU, a mouse, and a wi-fi dongle.
 It may be super basic, but it has everything I need.
 Setting it up is easy too.
 On the other side, I have my Lenovo Chromebook, which is the perfect alternative for a laptop if you use Google products.
 To learn more about this Chromebook, please click here.